 Fancy Mouse Varieties

-The term “fancy mouse breeds” encompasses a vast selection of colors and coat types developed through selective breeding.
-You can find mice in solid colors like black, white, cream, red, and blue, as well as various patterned varieties such as:
+The American Fancy Rat and Mouse Association (AFRMA), based in the US, officially recognizes a wide range of fancy mouse colors and coat types developed through selective breeding.
+You can find mice in solid colors like black, white, cream, red, and blue, as well as patterned varieties such as:

 Coat types in fancy mice also vary significantly: